April 27

 buy the cooktek mc3500:

-Our overall favorite commercial induction cooktop is the Vollrath Mirage Pro because of its wide temperature range, precise temperature control, manual dial, and reasonable price.
+Our favorite commercial induction cooktop is the Vollrath Mirage Pro because of its wide temperature range, precise temperature control, manual dial, and reasonable price (at least compared to other commercial induction burners with similar features).

 Remember, a warranty probably won't cover home use for most of these models, so buy an extended warranty if one is available--but even if one isn't, we still think all of these are excellent buys and will stand up to your kitchen use.